snd/amazon-associate/README.md

 # amazon-associate

-amazon-associate is a simple interface to amazon associate reports
+amazon-associate is a simple interface to amazon associate reports for nodejs

-**this is very early work in progress**

 ### install